Fraud Blocker

 5. Review joint accounts.
 You may need to create a jointly held account with your spouse, but there is a risk to doing so.
 In the event that the other individual files for divorce, faces a lawsuit or tax lien, or a judgment is entered against both spouses, you could lose all the money in that account.

 6. Set up retirement accounts.
 Both Federal and Florida law protect these accounts.
 In Florida, qualified retirement accounts are exempt from creditors.
-This would include life insurance, IRAs, and annuities.
+This includes life insurance, IRAs, and annuities.

 7. Set up an irrevocable trust.
 You can transfer assets into a properly crafted irrevocable trust run by a trustee or multiple trustees.
 If structured and administered properly, this will create good distance between your assets and your creditors.
 As a result, creditors will have great difficulty coming after these assets, while you continue to benefit from them.

 8. Transfer assets into your spouse’s name.
 If you are in a high-risk profession and your spouse is not, it may make sense to strategically put certain assets in your spouse’s name.
-This way, if you face a legal action, they are not on the table unless a judgment is entered against him or her, too.
+This way, if you face a legal action, they are not on the table unless a judgment is entered against them, too.

 9. Take advantage of homestead exemptions.
 In Florida, the ultimate asset protection is your homestead primary residence.
 There are location and size limitations, but whatever portion qualifies for homestead is afforded great protection from creditors as well as protection from increased taxes.